swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 // assigns the type of 'someInt' to be 'Int'
 ```

-If there is no initial value, type inference compares the type of the wrapper type's `value` property against the type annotation of the original property (if present).
+If there is no initial value, type inference compares the type of the wrapper type's `value` property (multiple `.value` indirections when property wrappers are composed) against the type annotation of the original property (if present).
 This can infer generic arguments of the wrapper type (if any).

 ```swift
 @propertyWrapper